rafaelgomesva/rafaelgomesva/README.md

 - 👋 Hi, I’m Rafael Silva!!
 - 👀 I’m interested in Design UX/UI, Web Programming and Artificial intelligence.
 - 🌱 I’m currently learning C and Dart.
-- 💞️ I’m looking to collaborate on design projects for Web and Android and IOS applications, learn about artificial intelligence applied to information security.
+- 💞️ I’m looking to collaborate on design projects for Web, Android and IOS applications, learn about artificial intelligence applied to information security.
 - 📫 How to reach me rafgspro12@gmail.com